-All access codes have the ability to arm or disarm the system and can activate the PGM Outputs using the [][7] commands.
-Access codes can be either four or six digits (See 5.1 "Programming Security Codes" on page 15.)

-For a description of how to program access codes from LCD or LED keypads, see the PC585 Instruction Manual.
+All access codes have the ability to arm or disarm the system and can activate the PGM Outputs using the [] [7] commands.
+For a description of how to program access codes from LCD or LED keypads, see the PC1555 Instruction Manual.